-Elytis’ real name was Alepoudelis, an old industrial family from Lesbos.
-His family later moved to Athens, where the poet graduated from high school and later attended courses as an auditor at the Law School at the University of Athens.
+Elytis’ real name was Alepoudelis.
+His family originally came from the island of Lesvos and later moved to Athens, where the poet graduated from high school and later attended courses as an auditor at the Law School at the University of Athens.

 Elytis published his first poem in 1935 in the journal New Letters (Νέα Γράμματα) at the prompting of George Seferis.
-His entry with a distinctively earthy and original form assisted to inaugurate a new era in Greek poetry and its subsequent reform after the Second World War.
+His poems with a distinctively earthy and original form helped start a new era in Greek poetry and its subsequent reform after the Second World War.

 From 1969 to 1972, during the Greek military junta of 1967-1974, Elytis exiled himself to Paris.
-He was romantically linked to the lyricist and musicologist Mariannina Kriezi, who subsequently produced and hosted the legendary children’s radio broadcast “Here Lilliput Land”.
-Elytis was intensely private and vehemently solitary in pursuing his ideals of poetic truth and experience.
+He was romantically linked to the lyricist and musicologist Mariannina Kriezi, who produced and hosted the legendary children’s radio broadcast “Here Lilliput Land” (“Edo Lillipoupoli” in Greek).
+Throughout his life, Elytis was intensely private and vehemently solitary in pursuing his ideals of poetic truth and experience.

 “Όμορφη και παράξενη πατρίδα ω σαν αυτή που μου ‘λαχε δεν είδα.”